PushkarAgrawal17/Netflix-Talks/README.md

 2. Open index.html in a browser.

-3. Make sure your Firebase config is correctly added in script.js:
+3. Make sure your Firebase config is correctly added in script.js: _(To be updated)_
     ```js
     const firebaseConfig = {
       apiKey: "YOUR_API_KEY",